-Srimat Swami Nigamananda Saraswata Dev (18 August 1880 – 29 November 1935) taught the true spirit of Sanatan Dharma – the eternal path – through his unique message:
+Srimat Swami Nigamananda Saraswati Dev (18 August 1880 – 29 November 1935) taught the true spirit of Sanatan Dharma – the eternal path – through his unique message:

 “Shankarer Mata and Gouranger Patha”,